 There are no reliable estimates of the frequency of anal fissures in the general population; some studies suggest that as many as one in five persons develop a fissure during their lifetime.
 This may be an underestimate since some people may be too embarrassed to discuss it with their healthcare provider.

 ANAL FISSURE SYMPTOMS

 Patients with an anal fissure may first note bleeding and a sensation of tearing, ripping or burning following a bowel movement.
-Once a fissure develops, these symptoms can occur after every bowel movement; the rectal pain can last several minutes to hours.
+Once a fissure develops, these symptoms can occur after every bowel movement; the rectal pain can be severe and can last several minutes to hours.

 Bleeding is usually mild and limited to a small amount on toilet paper or the surface of stool.
 However, the bleeding may discolor the toilet bowl, giving it the appearance of heavy bleeding.
-As the fissure becomes chronic, the bleeding may stop, although the pain persists.
+As the fissure becomes chronic, the bleeding may stop, although the pain persists and often becomes the predominant symptom.
 Some patients also note itching or irritation of the skin around the anus.